Alexander Malevinsky: Biography

 Malevinsky lived in Kaliningrad and has been a frequent guest on Baltic chess tournaments.
-In 1986 in the Estonia town Haapsalu he shared 1st place with Alexander Shabalov and Edvīns Ķeņģis in the Baltic Chess Championship.
+In 1986 in the Estonia town Haapsalu, he shared 1st place with Alexander Shabalov and Edvīns Ķeņģis in the Baltic Chess Championship.

 Also participated in Lithuanian Chess Championships and Latvian Chess Championships.
-The best result in Lithuanian Chess Championship was shared 2nd place with Oleg Dementiev in 1977.
-The best result in Latvian Chess Championship was the 3rd place in 1975.
+The best result in the Lithuanian Chess Championship was shared 2nd place with Oleg Dementiev in 1977.
+The best result in the Latvian Chess Championship was the 3rd place in 1975.

-In the last years of his life Malevinsky due to family discord left active chess player running.
-In 2004 autumn he died in hospital after a fight - related injuries.
+In the last years of his life, Malevinsky due to family discord left an active chess player running.
+In 2004 autumn he died in hospital after a fight-related injury.